-The City of Bellbrook provides water and waste collection for Bellbrook residents and businesses, and water (no waste collection service) for portions of Sugarcreek Township and other residences and businesses outside of Bellbrook's city limits.
-The Utility Billing Office bills customers guarterly for water and waste collection services.
+The City of Bellbrook provides water and waste collection for Bellbrook and water (no waste collection service) for portions of Sugarcreek Township.
+The Utility Billing Office issues quarterly bills for these services.

-For questions regarding your water or waste collection services, please contact the Utility Billing office at (937) 848-4638.
+For questions regarding your water or waste collection services, please contact the Utility Billing Office at (937) 848-4638.
 You can also visit the Utility Billing page on our website at www.cityofbellbrook.org under "Utility Bill Information."

-The Utility Billing office is located on the second floor of the Administration building at 15 East Franklin Street.
+The Utility Billing Office is located on the second floor of the City Administration Building at 15 East Franklin Street.
 Office hours are Monday through Friday from 8:30 am to 4:30 pm.
-A payment drop box is located at the front entrance to the building by the double doors.
+A payment drop box is located by the double doors at the front entrance to the building and is available 24/7.